6th Edition of EURAM Research Grants Scheme - Deadline 13 February 2024

 The research projects should be designed to encourage and support research activities with the ambition of advancing business and management scholarship.
 The outcomes should have value and contribution to theoretical and practical business and management studies.

-- No applicant can be involved in more than one submission;
+- No applicant can be involved in more than one submission.

-- The applicant as well as the co-applicants must be EURAM members for the year 2024
+- The applicant as well as the co-applicants must be EURAM members for the year 2024 or 2025.

 - No changes to the applicants can be made after submission.